 - Place the oats in a large bowl.

 - Pour the honey mixture into the bowl with the oats and stir until the oats are evenly coated.
 Transfer the mixture to the prepared baking dish.
 Using a spatula and/or your hands, firmly press the mixture into the dish to flatten it into a single tight layer.
 (Use the bottom of a loaf pan, a cup measure, or a firm spatula – greased with a bit of oil to keep it from sticking to the oats – to tightly press in the mixture.)

 - When no longer warm to the touch, lift the bars out of the baking dish using the parchment paper overhang.
 Using a sharp knife, cut into 8 bars or 16 small squares.
 Store in an airtight container for up to 7 days.

-This recipe was developed using a ceramic baking dish.
-If you plan to use a metal dish, the bars may take less than 20 minutes since metal heats up faster than ceramic.
+- This recipe was developed for a ceramic baking dish.
+If you plan to use metal, the bars may take less than 20 minutes to bake since metal heats up faster than ceramic.
 If the bars are over-baked, they may crumble upon slicing.

 - Serving Size: 2 bars